Noah-Huppert/wallet-service/py-sdk/README.md

 # Wallet Python SDK
-Python interface for a wallet service.
+Python interface for a wallet service.x

 # Table Of Contents
 - [Overview](#overview)